 Students who wish to pursue this option work with an advisor of their choosing to develop a proposal that explains which courses they want to take, how these are related, and how they will integrate their work in a final project.

-a.
-The student identifies a faculty advisor in an appropriate area who is prepared to supervise the individualized major.
+- The student identifies a faculty advisor in an appropriate area who is prepared to supervise the Individualized Major.

-- explains how these courses and experiences are integrated;
+- explains how these courses and experiences are integrated; and

-• describes a summary project taken as an independent study (GED 491-493) and supervised by the sponsoring advisor that integrates the various aspects of the major.
+- describes a summary project, taken as an independent study (CDS 491-494) and supervised by the sponsoring advisor, that integrates the various aspects of the major.

-c.
-The student obtains the signatures of the chairs of all departments contributing to the major, confirming that they endorse the proposal.
+- The student obtains the signatures of all department chairs or program coordinators whose departments or programs contribute to the major, confirming that they endorse the proposal.

-e.
-The Director of Re-Enrollment sends the Proposal along with his or her endorsement to the Academic Policy Committee, who reviews it to ensure that the proposed degree is consistent with the academic goals and mission of the College.
+- The Program Coordinator sends the proposal to the Registrar, who reviews the degree plan, and to the Academic Policy Council to ensure that the proposal is consistent with the academic goals and mission of the College.